Discussion Points for Punto Legal –April 23, 2019

 About two weeks ago, we got a call from someone seeking to adopt a child who lived in Mexico.
-Inter-country adoptions have become very complicated by the Hague convention on intercountry adoption.
+Inter-country adoptions have become very complicated by the Hague Convention on intercountry adoption.
 Both the U.S. and Mexico are parties to the treaty.
 I have located an attorney in Colorado who is knowledgeable in this area.
 Her name is Kathleen M. Glynn.
 She is at a law firm in Lakewood and can be contacted at (303) 679-8266.

 2. Common law marriage.

 Today I want to talk about common law marriage and how it can help you in immigration cases.
-But first I have to help you understand what a common law marriage is.
-A common law marriage is marriage in which there is no marriage license; no marriage certificate; and no official marriage ceremony.
-Only 11 states recognize a common law marriage.
+But first I have to help you understand what a common-law marriage is.
+A common law marriage is a marriage in which there is no marriage license; no marriage certificate; and no official marriage ceremony.
+Only 11 states recognize common-law marriage.
 Colorado is one of them.
-If a common law marriage is recognized, then it is a valid, legal marriage, the same as a ceremonial marriage.
+If a common-law marriage is recognized, then it is a valid, legal marriage, the same as a ceremonial marriage.
 The federal government and immigration authorities have to recognize the common law marriage if the state does.

 How do you show a common law marriage?
 To prove a common law marriage, you have to show that you live together and hold yourself out as husband and wife.
 A lot of people live together, but do not hold themselves out as husband and wife.
-Evidence of holding yourself out as husband and wife includes:
+Evidence of holding yourself out as husband and wife include:

 · Having a child together with both names on the birth certificate;